TheInbal/Diamond-polishing-directions-analyzer/README.md

 ## Extra Information
+* The polishing processes in this research are carried out by an external party.
+Some of the data used in the project originates from the same external source, which collects information about the polishing for us.
+We study this data within a crystallographic framework and using an X-ray diffractometer.
+Inside the code, this external source called 'polisher'.
-This project was written as part of this python course https://github.com/Code-Maven/wis-python-course-2025-03.git.
+* This project was written as part of this python course https://github.com/Code-Maven/wis-python-course-2025-03.git.